CalJMcRae/pci-dss-scope-project/docs/scope-determination.md

 ### Scope Statement

-At Bluebridge Solutions, the Cardholder Data Environment (CDE) includes the web application servers, payment processing services, and associated databases hosted in AWS that store, process, or transmit cardholder data.
+At Bluebridge Solutions, the Cardholder Data Environment (CDE) includes the web application servers, payment processing services, and associated databases hosted within Bluebridge Solutions' on-premise network environment that store, process, or transmit cardholder data.
 Supporting systems with direct or indirect connectivity to these components have been evaluated for inclusion within PCI DSS scope.

  Due to Bluebridge Solutions’ reliance on shared services (Active Directory, logging, backup, and patching), along with indirect access paths from the corporate and management zones, network segmentation at Bluebridge Solutions cannot be relied upon to reduce PCI DSS scope.
 Multiple trusted pathways and shared services create effective connectivity between in-scope and out-of-scope systems.
 As a result, these systems must be considered in scope for PCI DSS.